-Nova Orchestra M4 is persistable.
-This means that all the data concerning your processes definition and intances execution can be stored in a Database using hibernates.
+Nova Orchestra is persistable.
+This means that all the data concerning your processes definition and intances execution is stored in a Database using a persistece framework (hibernates by default).
 The following database systems have been successfully tested:

 - HSQL (default) - Postgres (8.2)